thomas-louvigne/LoveItAgain/exampleSite/content/posts/theme-documentation-content/index.en.md

 ## 3 Content Summaries

-**LoveIt** theme uses the summary of the content to display abstract information in the home page.
+**LoveItAgain** theme uses the summary of the content to display abstract information in the home page.
 Hugo can generate summaries of your content.

 ![Summary Preview](summary.png "Summary Preview")